Richard J. Estes: Works

-Estes's work has centered on the use of social indicators, social reporting, and statistical model building in guiding the understanding of the factors that both advance and inhibit global development.
-In later years of his career, his research work has focused on factors that contribute to Islamic militancy and terrorism.
+Estes's work centered on the use of social indicators, social reporting, and statistical model building in guiding the understanding of the factors that both advance and inhibit global development.
+In later years of his career, his research work focused on factors that contribute to Islamic militancy and terrorism.
 He emphasized the importance of social work education in his 1992 book, Internationalizing Social Work Education: A Guide to Resources for A New Century, which was described as "extremely helpful" by Charles Guzzetta.

 Looking into the development patterns of societies across the globe, Estes authored The Social Progress of Nations in 1984, and followed it with The Social Progress of Nations Revisited: Fifty Years of Promise and Progress in 2019, both of which examined global social progress, analyzing quality-of-life trends and social indicators across different populations and regions.
 Prior to this, his 1988 work, Trends in World Social Development: The Social Progress of Nations, 1970-1987 studied global social development trends and the widening gap between rich and poor nations.
 Brij Mohan remarked, "Trends in World Social Development will positively serve as the forerunner of studies that will enrich social development as one of the most crucial intellectual activities of the 21st Century."

 In 1992, Estes contributed to Towards a Social Development Strategy for the ESCAP Region, investigating regional social conditions, policy options, and development scenarios for 42 countries of the United Nations Asia-Pacific region focusing on poverty eradication, the promotion of social justice, and the centrality of civic engagement in advancing the social progress of nations and major world regions.
 Later, he utilized his own Social Development Index to assess Hong Kong's social progress, analyzing key sectors related to the well-being of vulnerable populations in Social Development in Hong Kong: The Unfinished Agenda (2005).
 In 2007, he continued to observe the environmental and humanitarian crises of the late 20th century, exploring climate change, resource depletion, and the rise of regional conflicts in Advancing Quality of Life in a Turbulent World.
 His 2017 book, The Pursuit of Wellbeing: The Untold Global History, co-edited alongside M. Joseph Sirgy, explored similar themes and was regarded as a "superb resource for anyone wanting a comprehensive global overview of philosophies, concepts, and socio-economic and political histories relating to wellbeing" by Neil Thin and colleagues.